Kursk: Operation Zitadelle: Air power

-If the ground support counter is eliminated, the air support unit is withdrawn from the game as well.
+If the ground support counter is eliminated, the air support unit is automatically withdrawn from the game.

 Scenarios

 The game includes two historical scenarios with programmed unit placement and reinforcement, and four hypothetical "what if?" scenarios with free unit deployment.
 Every scenario is six turns long.

 Publication history

 Kursk was designed by Sterling S. Hart and developed by Jim Dunnigan, with graphic design by Redmond A. Simonsen.
 It was published by SPI in 1971 as the first board wargame to simulate the Battle of Kursk, and was one of only a handful at that time to simulate a single battle rather than an entire campaign.
 The game was offered in both a plain white box with a red title ribbon, and a "flatpack" box with traditional cover art and an integrated counter tray.

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Kursk placed a disappointing 173rd out of 202 games, indicative that five years after publication, it was considered out-of-date.

 Ten years after its publication, Eric Goldberg revised the rules completely, and the new edition was published by SPI in 1980 with the new title Kursk: History's Greatest Tank Battle, July 1943.